scala/make-release-notes/hand-written.md

 The Scala library is [free](https://github.com/scala/scala/pull/4443) of [references](https://github.com/scala/scala/pull/4712) to `sun.misc.Unsafe`, and [no longer ships](https://github.com/scala/scala/pull/4629) with a fork of the forkjoin library.

+#### scala-java8-compat

+The [Java 8 compatibility module for Scala](https://github.com/scala/scala-java8-compat) has received an overhaul for Scala 2.12.
+Even though interoperability of Java 8 SAMs and Scala functions is now baked into the language, this module provides additional convenience for working with Java 8 SAMs.
+Java 8 streams support was also added during the development cycle of Scala 2.12.
+Releases are available for both Scala 2.11 and Scala 2.12.

 ## Breaking changes